Meet the MSP430 USCI Module

 That’s it — just a few well-behaved registers and you’re up and talking to the outside world.
 The USCI_A0 module is extremely capable, but the basics are straightforward when you stick to the essentials.
 And because we’re only using UART mode, we don’t have to worry about the SPI-related bits in UCA0CTL0, or any of the special modes in UCA0STAT or UCA0ABCTL.

-As always, make sure your UART pins (P1.1 and P1.2) are configured properly, and don’t forget to share ground with your USB-to-Serial adapter.
+As always, make sure your UART pins (P1.1 and P1.2) are configured properly.
 With that, you're good to go.
 Below is an image showing the jumper wires needed to configure P1.1 and P1.2 properly, so UART communication with your computer can happen - don't stop the magic!
 Note the sideways jumper positions.

 The UART "Hello World" Code and Program Flow